Name: Siavash Amini

 Occupation: Sound artist, composer

-Recent release: Siavash Amini teams up with poet and author Eugene Thacker for their double LP Sad Poets, out September 2rd 2022 via Hallow Ground.
+Recent release: Siavash Amini teams up with poet and author Eugene Thacker for their double LP Songs for Sad Poets, out September 2rd 2022 via Hallow Ground.

 Recommendations on the topic of sound: Sound by Michel Chion and Listening Through The Noise by Joanna Demers are fantastic starting points for anyone interested in sound, experimental electronic music or sound art.